What do you do in the Spring?

 Spring clean.
 (Not always fun, but doesn’t it feel better after?)

 Make a thank you gift for your teacher (link has a free printable!)

 Make a sun catcher.

-Bounce around these “Would You Rather” questions on the next rainy day.
+Bounce around these “Would You Rather” kid friendly questions on the next rainy day.